ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 opaque TaskID[32];
 ~~~

-A `TaskID` is a globally unique sequence of bytes.
-It is RECOMMENDED that this
+The task ID value MUST be a globally unique sequence of bytes.
+Each task has
-be set to a random string output by a cryptographically secure pseudorandom
-number generator.
-Each task has the following parameters associated with it:
+the following parameters associated with it:

 * `aggregator_endpoints`: A list of URLs relative to which each Aggregator's API
   endpoints can be found.
 Each endpoint's list MUST be in the same order.
 The